satori-com/satori-video-sdk-cpp/docs/tutorial.md

 ```

 **Discussion**
-`process_image()` is the place to call APIs that analyze individual video frames.
-The tutorial uses the OpenCV2
+The image processing callback is the place to call APIs that analyze individual video frames.
+The tutorial uses the
-library, but you're free to use any libraries you want.
+OpenCV library, but you're free to use any libraries you want.

 #### Process the image frame
 To analyze the image frame, add calls to OpenCV APIs.